Skip to main content

 Laminitis Due to Environmental Factors

-Environmental factors, such as pasture conditions and weather changes, can contribute to laminitis.
+Environmental factors like pasture conditions and weather changes can contribute to laminitis.
 Proper pasture management and monitoring can help prevent it.
 Horse owners should be aware of environmental triggers and take preventive measures.

 Occurrences: Triggers and Prevention